 Formatting CSV Files for Import into Your Inventory

-Now that you have a CSV file with your current inventory, you can add or remove quantities and prices to your inventory on TCGplayer with ease!
+Now that you have a CSV file with your current inventory, you can add or remove quantities and prices for your TCGplayer Marketplace and Pro Online Store with ease!
 Using the exported CSV document from the directions above, you can import all of your updates at once.

 CSV Headings Glossary